-students should know, be able to do, or value as a result of taking a course or completing a program" (2).
+According to Cornell University, student learning outcomes (SLO's) can be defined as "measurable statements that articulate at the beginning what students should know, be able to do, or value as a result of taking a course or completing a program (2)."

-Each institution is required to create its own SLOs based on JRCNMT guidelines and requirements for the accredited program.
-Recent communications from the JRCNMT have offered guidance focusing on the development and implementation of SLOs.
-Through a collaborative effort between the NMT program director, department assessment coordinator, and college administration, BCC has embraced these suggestions and consequently updated the college's current SLO statements.
+Each institution is required to create their own student learning outcomes based on JRCNMT guidelines and requirements for the accredited program.
+Recent communications from the JRCNMT have offered guidance focusing on the development and implementation of SLO's.
+Through a collaborative effort between the NMT Program Director, department Assessment Coordinator and college administration, Bronx Community College (BCC) has embraced these suggestions and, as a result, have updated the colleges current SLO statements.

-SLO DEVELOPMENT
+SLO Development

-Developing learning outcomes for the program is a multifaceted process.
+Developing learning outcomes for the program is a multi-faceted process.
 These outcomes must serve several purposes.
-First, the list of SLOs should be designed in such a way that, in theory, when all are met, the student possesses the skills and knowledge required for graduation.
+First, the list of SLO's should be designed in such a way that, in theory, when all are met, the student possesses the skills and knowledge required for graduation.
 This list should address the most important skills, knowledge, and aptitude that students should acquire across the entire program.
 To be effective, this list is published in the course catalog, making it available for incoming (or current) students to use as a rubric for self-assessment.
-Through data analysis of final grades, class participation efforts, and direct observation reports from both instructors and clinical supervisors as part of the formal assessment procedures for the college, it has been determined that students who remain cognizant of these outcomes tend to perform at higher levels because of increased understanding of course and program requirements.
-To supplement the effectiveness of "publicly" posting these SLOs, BCC requires inclusion of the list of SLOs on each course's syllabus, which is distributed to the students at the beginning of each semester.
+Through data analysis of final grades, class participation efforts and direct observation reports from both instructors and clinical supervisors as part of the formal assessment procedures for the college, it has been uncovered that students who remain cognizant of these outcomes tend to perform at higher levels due to the increased understanding of course and program requirements.
+To supplement the effectiveness of "publicly" posting these SLO's, it is also a requirement at BCC to include the list of SLO's on each of the course syllabus that is distributed to the students at the beginning of each semester.

-Previously, the number of SLOs for the NMT program at BCC was 10; these were created based on the requirements of each course.
-However, through feedback provided by the assessment coordinator and the JRCNMT, we found this list of outcomes to be too cumbersome for assessment to be properly performed.
-The original intent was to try and link individual SLOs to individual courses.
-However, programlevel outcomes are not designed to address specific course outcomes; instead, they provide an overall evaluation of the skills and knowledge a student acquires over the entire program.
-After evaluating the number of SLOs (not necessarily the SLOs themselves), it was determined there was a redundancy between these outcomes that resulted in inaccurate assessment due to aligning program outcomes to individual courses thus diluting the differentiation between the two.
+Previously, the number of SLO's for the NMT program at BCC was ten.
+We had created these ten SLO's based on the requirements of each course.
+However, through the feedback of the Assessment Coordinator, and the JRCNMT, we found this list of outcomes to be too cumbersome to perform assessment properly.
+The original intent was to try and link individual SLO's to individual courses.
+However, program level outcomes are not designed to address specific COURSE outcomes, but rather an overall evaluation of the skills and knowledge a student acquires over the entire program.
+After evaluating the number of SLO's (not necessarily the SLO's themselves), it was determined that there was a redundancy between them that resulted in inaccurate assessment due to aligning program outcomes to individual courses which dilutes the differentiation between the two.